Detecting gravitational waves by emission of photons from charged Weber bars: The three mode interaction and its novel physical aspects

 \subsection{Experimental Implementation}

 Consider a high Q cavity inside which an array of small oscillators are placed.
 Such a scenario can be observed using spring oscillator connected in array which results in a resultant amplification of the order of $\mathcal{N}^2$ to the transition rate where $\mathcal{N}$ denotes the number of oscillators connected in an array.
 Such a model can be implement using modern parallel crystal resonators.
 Instead of the detection of spontaneous emission of photons, one can transform the collective weak electromagnetic signal into a measurable current.
+This indeed allows for a indirect detection of gravitational waves using a controlled experimental set up.
+Enhancement to the overall signal can be done using arrays with identical emission output coupled using beam splitters.
+We have given a schematic diagram of the experimental proposal in this work in Fig.(\ref{SQUID_GW_OTM}).
+The first step is to create an array of charged resonant bars which results in an overall amplification of the transition rate.
+Multiple such arrays can be made fully coherent using a multi-beam splitter and using the separated beams to fall on such identical arrays.
+The next step is to construct a low-frequency electromagnetic pumping device.